aj3705/AzureDevOps/restapis/ado-rest-api-tutorial.md

 In this tutorial you will learn how to:

   [Get OAuth access token using a sample ASP .NET web application][1]
-  [Use access token to create a work item in Azure Boards by calling Azure DevOps REST APIs][4]
+  [Use the access token to create a work item in Azure Boards by calling Azure DevOps REST APIs][4]

 When you are finished, you would have successully created a work item in Azure DevOps boards with data in system and custom fields, by invoking Azure DevOps Rest APIs.
 Let's [dive in][1].